yastoor1/JavaScriptProjects/README.md

 # Javascriptprojects
-This repository will contain 25 projects developed with HTML, CSS, and JavaScript.
+This repository will contain 25 projects developed with HTML, CSS, and JavaScript